Efficient and Flexible Multirate Temporal Adaptivity: Numerical Tests

 For both problems and multirate regimes, the \Decoupled\ and \HTol\ controller families performed excellently, typically achieving solutions within a factor of 10 from the requested tolerances.
 There were a few outliers among these for the KPR problem at $\omega=500$ and the loosest relative tolerances $10^{-4}$ and $10^{-3}$, where for some decoupled controllers the \texttt{ESDIRK46a} and \texttt{ERK45a} methods had errors over 100x larger than requested.
 Due to its stiffness, the Brusselator problem had slightly more outliers, with \texttt{ESDIRK34a} giving excessive error for some tighter tolerances, and \texttt{ESDIRK46a} struggling to attain solutions within 100x of the target across a wide range of tolerances and single-rate controllers.
 We additionally note that from the plots in Figure \ref{fig:shaded-accuracy} it is difficult to discern significant performance differences between the \Decoupled\ and \HTol\ families, indicating that their accuracy depends more strongly on the underlying adaptive MRI method or single-rate controller than the time step selection mechanism.
 Based on these results, we conclude that both of these families are robust across a wide range of MRI methods and tolerances, and should be applicable to most multirate applications.

 The \Hh\ controller family did not fare as well.
 Although some methods and controllers were able to meet the requested tolerances, most had errors that were orders of magnitude larger than requested.
 Generally, the \Hh\ controllers deteriorated as the problems became more multirate; in separate tests on weakly multirate problems (e.g., KPR with $\omega=5$ and the stiff Brusselator with $\epsilon=0.01$) this family was generally able to meet the requested error tolerances, which agrees with the results from \cite{fishAdaptiveTimeStep2023}.
 The only outliers from this generally poor performance were the \texttt{MERK21} and \texttt{MERK32} methods, that achieved the target accuracy for all tolerances and multirate parameters. \emph{No other combination of adaptive MRI method and \Hh\ controller was able to achieve even within 10x of the target accuracy for the challenging problems with $\omega=500$ and $\epsilon=10^{-5}$}.
-We cannot yet explain why the embedded MERK methods with \Hh\ controllers outperform other embedded MRI methods; however, we generally conclude that controllers in the \Hh\ family are considerably less robust than either the \Decoupled\ or \HTol\ families for applications with nontrivial multirate nature, so we recommend that practitioners apply caution when using the \Hh\ family.
+We cannot yet explain why the embedded MERK methods with \Hh\ controllers outperform other embedded MRI methods; however, \corrA{these results reinforce our analysis from Section \ref{subsubsec:Hh-analysis} showing that the \Hh\ controllers struggle in comparison with the \Decoupled\ and \HTol\ families for applications with significant multirate nature.}